MeichenQian/MeichenQian.github.io/_pages/about.md

 ---

 Hello, I'm Meichen Qian.
 Welcome to my personal site!
+I am a fifth-year PhD candidate in Finance at the University of Chicago Booth School of Business.
+Before starting my PhD, I earned a Bachelor’s degree in Economics and Finance from the University of Hong Kong in 2021.

-I am 5-th year Finance PhD candidate at Chicago Booth.
-I'm on the 2025-2026 job market, and expect to graduate in June 2026.
+I'm on the 2025-2026 job market.

 **Research interests**: asset pricing, financial intermediation, market microstructure, sustainable finance